jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

     readPass: view456
 ```

-To run the docker container with the updated yaml file, I mount the local file "/mediamtx.yml" into the container:
+To run the docker container with the updated yaml file, I mount the local "mediamtx.yml" into the container:
 ```
 % docker run --rm -it --network=host \
-    -v /home/user/mediamtx/mediamtx.yml:/mediamtx.yml \
+    -v /path/to/local/config/mediamtx.yml:/mediamtx.yml \
     bluenviron/mediamtx:latest
 ```